pgbouncer/pgbouncer/doc/config.md

 The actual value of this setting controls the number of prepared statements kept active on a single server connection.
 When the setting is set to 0 prepared statement support for transaction and statement pooling is disabled.
-To get the best performance you should try to make sure that this seting is larger than the amount of commonly used prepared statements in your application.
+To get the best performance you should try to make sure that this setting is larger than the amount of commonly used prepared statements in your application.
 Keep in mind that the higher this value, the larger the memory footprint of each PgBouncer connection will be on your PostgreSQL server,